What Is an Economy?

 Land and energy are preconditions of production, but they do not allocate themselves socially.
 Tools and machinery are products of prior labour and require ongoing labour to maintain and operate.
 Coordination presupposes coordinated activity; it does not replace it.
 Knowledge may increase productivity, but it is embodied, transmitted, and applied through labour.
 None of these can anchor recursive reproduction independently of labour mediating them.

 Energy is a plausible candidate, since labour requires energy expenditure.
-But what matters economically is not energy expenditure as such; it is socially necessary energy expenditure.
-Labour is the social organisation of energy under conditions of coordination and validation.
-Energy without social mediation is metabolism; labour is metabolised energy structured within a social relation.
+However, what matters economically is not energy expenditure as such, but socially mediated energy expenditure.
+Labour is the social organisation of energy under conditions of coordination and validation within a reproducing social system, and it is this mediated form—not raw energy expenditure—that functions as the relevant constraint variable in economic coordination.

 For this reason, labour becomes the central constraint variable in any recursively reproducing economic system in which human activity remains necessary.
 This is not a metaphysical privileging of labour, but a recognition of its structural role.